NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 CVS documentation recommends to implement [Monitoring of cloud volumes](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/monitoring?hl=en_US).
 Users can setup an alert policy to monitor volume free space.
 If usage ratio goes over a threshold, Cloud Monitoring will trigger an incident.
 Incidents can be sent to multiple notification channels.
 Using PubSub as notification channel, incidents (events) can be sent to this script running as Cloud Function.

-Running in this special mode, only the volume sent by PubSub event will be resized.
-New size will newSize = current_allocated_size * 100 / (100 - margin).
+The PubSub event will specify which volume needs resizing and only this volume will be resized.
+All other volumes will not be touched.

+Only the static resizing strategy is available in this mode.

 ![](images/serverless.png)

 [cvs-Alerting-PubSub.tf](Alerting/cvs-Alerting-PubSub.tf) contains a Terraform example for an alert policy.

+## Resizing strategies
+The script supports two different resizing strategies.

+The environment variable CVS_CAPACITY_INTERVAL can be used to choose the strategy.
+If set to 0, the static strategy is used.
+For interval > 0  or if omitted, dynamic strategy is used.

+Cloud Monitoring alert triggered resizing will always use the static strategy.

+### Dynamic

+Since the service level and the size of a volume determine maximum write speed, the script will calculate the maximum amount of new data which can be written to the volume within a specified interval (e.g every 60 minutes).
+This results in a new potential size.
+A security margin (in %) can be added (e.g. 10 for 10%) on top.

+If the script is executed at the same scheduling interval specified in *interval*, the volume will always be big enough to avoid out-of-space conditions.

+### Static

+Static is a simple, straight forward strategy.
+It will resize the volume to have *margin* percent free space.

+New size will newSize = current_allocated_size * 100 / (100 - margin).

 ## Usage

 The script can be invoked via CLI or via a PubSub message.
 Independent of invocation type, 4 arguments are needed as input:

 * **projectid**: GCP project ID (e.g my-project) or GCP project number (e.g. 1234567890).
 If project ID is specified, the script needs *resourcemanager.projects.get* permissions.
 Otherwise use project number
-* **duration**: Time interval in minutes the script will be called (e.g. 60 for every 60 minutes)
+* **interval**: Time interval in minutes the script will be called (e.g. 60 for every 60 minutes).
+If set to 0, static resize strategy is used
-* **margin**: In triggered mode, it specifies additional security margin in % which will be added on top of the calculated size.
-For event based invocation, newSize = current_allocated_size * 100 / (100 - margin)
+* **margin**: Amount of free space to keep in the volume.
+See resize strategies
 * **service_account**: A base64 encoded JSON key for an [IAM service account](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/api?hl=en_US) which has *roles/netappcloudvolumes.admin*.
 Use ```cat key.json | base64``` to generate it.
 Goal is to eventually use service account impersonation, but we need to stick with passing credentials for now
 * **dry_mode**: If present, script will only report intended actions, but will not change volume sizes